-- 6.1 Primary Education - The official enrolment date for children about to enter school for the first time will be advertised in the local newspapers at least six months before the start of the new session.
-Pupils may be enrolled at any time after the official enrolment date, but late applications for enrolment, i.e. those received after 15 March, will lose priority within enrolment procedures. - 6.2 Attendance at a particular Early Learning and Childcare setting does not give a child automatic right to attend a primary school if the child does not live in the catchment area. - 6.3 Attendance at a particular primary school does not give automatic right to attend the associated secondary school if the child does not live in the catchment area. - 6.4 Early Entry - If a child is under the school entry age a parent may decide that they wish to send their child to primary school earlier and this is called early entry.
-Parents are advised to contact their catchment school to discuss this if they think their child should start school at a younger age. - 6.5 Deferred Entry Most children aged between 4 years 6 months and 5 years commence school at the start of the autumn term.
-However, as a parent of a child whose birthday falls on or between 1st September and the last day of February, parents have a choice about enrolling children for primary school.
-Children with birthdays in January or February continue to have a right to start school in the autumn term following their 4th birthday.
-However, they also have the right to defer entry to school and to have an additional funded year of Early Learning and Childcare.
+- 6.1 Primary Education -The official enrolment date for children about to enter school for the first time will be advertised in the local newspapers at least six months before the start of the new session.
+Pupils may be enrolled at any time after the official enrolment date, but late applications for enrolment, i.e. those received after 15 March, will lose priority within enrolment procedures. - 6.2 Attendance at a particular Early Learning and Childcare setting does not give a child automatic right to attend a primary school if the child does not live in the catchment area. - 6.3 Early Entry - If a child is under the school entry age a parent may decide that they wish to send their child to primary school earlier and this is called early entry.
+Parents are advised to contact their catchment school to discuss this if they think their child should start school at a younger age. - 6.4 Deferred Entry to P1 - Most children start school when they are between 4 years 6 months and 5 years old but it is possible to start children later depending on the circumstances.
+This is called deferred entry.